Category: Interactive Learning Resource (Page 2 of 2)

 Description of Learning Context and Learners

 This professional development opportunity is designed for teachers who want to learn how to use AI (Artificial Intelligence) to support their lesson planning.
-With AI becoming more user friendly and available, many teachers are curious but unsure.
-This course aims to help a teacher who is new with AI to try out an online support tool to try and test their skills around using AI to generate lesson plans.
+With AI becoming more user-friendly and available, many teachers are curious but unsure.
+This tool allows teachers new with AI to test their skills of using AI to generate lesson plans.
 It is suitable for educators across all levels of experience, whether you are new to teaching, have been in the classroom for 25 years, or are working as a teacher on call.
 This resource is designed to be used to meet a variety of needs.

-It is especially useful for those who are new to genAI and may feel hesitant about using it in the classroom, curious of its potential, or need guidance with getting started.
-Although prior experience with AI could be beneficial, no prior experience with AI is necessary as our learning resource serves as a straightforward guide to using genAI when lesson planning, making the process more efficient.
-Our learning resource is ideal for new teachers who may feel overwhelmed with the amount of lesson planning required in the first couple years of teaching, as well as for experienced teachers looking for fresh ideas and innovative ways to engage their students.
+It is especially useful for those who are new to genAI and may feel hesitant about using it in the classroom, curious about its potential, or need guidance with getting started.
+After completing our resource, someone who is hesitant about AI will gain hands-on experience and confidence in using AI as a tool rather than something that replaces the teacher’s role.
+They will be able to see the various and creative ways student engagement could be increased.
+Although prior experience with AI could be beneficial, no prior experience with AI is necessary, as our learning resource serves as a straightforward guide to using genAI when lesson planning, making the process more efficient.
+Our learning resource is ideal for new teachers who may feel overwhelmed with the amount of lesson planning required in the first couple of years of teaching, as well as for experienced teachers looking for fresh ideas and innovative ways to engage their students.

 It is designed to give teachers the skills and confidence to move beyond our templates and create their own AI prompts based on their individual teaching situations and needs.